EvanKomp/aide/docs/methods_catalog.md

 - __Summary__: The authors utilize a number of techniques to generate variation (saturation, random, inclusion of close homologs, and gene shuffling) and from the generated variation they indentify each possible mutation to design a combinatorial library.
 They use semi synthetic oligonucleotides to sample from permutations of the library to screen.
 A linear PLAS model is trained with a single coefficient for each possible binary mutation eg. A123T has a different coefficient than A123G.
 After each round, large coefficients from the model that are sufficiently confident (over multiple variants with that mutation) are used to filter out bad or neutral mutations.
 Beneficial mutations are fixed and cycled back into the library, along with some fresh variation.
 - __Design considerations__:
     1. This method does not filter variants to test, it saturates the library with good mutations.
 This suggests that "estimators" may need to be used in the context of variant generation, not only aquisition functions.
     2. This method would require one to be able to join libraries.
 Eg. the user inputs a library of variants with tested scores, A library of mutations is produced by the PLAS estimator.
-This library needs to be joined with other mutations from variation like random mutagenesis
+This library needs to be joined with other mutations from variation like random mutagenesis.
+It also suggests that we may need to have two different orientations, eg. a pool of variants or a pool of mutations.
+Not sure if this can or should be accomplished with one class or should be broken up.
+Breaking it up will be more atomistic and pythonic but harder to write the final wrapping mechanisms.

 ### Saito, Y. et al. Machine-Learning-Guided Mutagenesis for Directed Evolution of Fluorescent Proteins.
 ACS Synth.
 Biol.
 7, 2014–2022 (2018).
 - __Summary__: An initial random library is developed via point saturation mutagenesis and random mutagensis at four residue positions, which are used to train a GP.
 Used physicochemical residue features (residue wise features) concatenated to train a GP (COMBO) and used probability-of-improvement as an aquisition function.
 Eg. assuming guassian, the cumulative mass function of performance greater than the current step.